SmartSteps recruits bilingual personnel including English mother tongues, many British, for international companies in France

 - 31/12/2020 – the UK/EU Transition period ends.

 - 30/12/2020 – a Free Trade Agreement is agreed between the EU/UK.
 It is approved by UK parliament.
 In full the EU/UK Trade and Cooperation Agreement.

 - 01/02/2020 – Brits in FR had their rights enshrined in the Withdrawal Agreement (“WA”), an international treaty.
 It means Brits currently living and/or working in FR have the right of residence, to work, to buy a home, to run a business and social security rights.

-- Now the UK has left the EU, FR will introduce a new system of residence cards.
-British citizens have until end 2020 to apply and the FR government gives itself until 30/06/21 to process all applications.
+- Now the UK has left the EU, FR will reintroduce residence cards.
+British citizens in France prior to 31/12/2020 have until 01/07/2021 to apply.
+All Brits should have a residency card as of 01/10/2021 irrespective of their date of arrival.
 Residency permits – French Gov Information site.
 The card you are issued will depend on your personal situation.

 - If you already have a residency card you will be able to exchange it (free of charge) for the new WA residence permit.

-- Staff at the British Embassy, Paris are currently working remotely due to the Covid-19 pandemic.
-You can contact them via email or telephone.
+**Staff at the British Embassy in Paris are working remotely.
+You can contact them via email or telephone.**

 - France rights

 - UK Government Living in France Guide

 - UK Government Guidance to Living in Europe – 3 July 2020